youngbryanyu/simple-app-config/README.md

 If the path specified by `ENV_DIR` is invalid, then the default path to the directory containing the .env files will remain the current working directory.

+If the target `.env` file is determined during runtime is outside of the root of your project, it will be ignored for security reasons.
+The root is determined using the [app-root-path](https://www.npmjs.com/package/app-root-path) library.

 ### ENV_PATH
 The `ENV_PATH` environment variable can be set to specify a custom path to the `.env` file to use.
 This can be either an absolute path or a relative path.
 This path is not affected by a directory set by the `--env-dir` command line argument or `ENV_DIR` environment variable, so any relative path will always be relative to the current working directory.

 If the path specified by `environment variable` is invalid, the module will attempt to search the `.env` directory to find the `.env` file matching the environment.

+If the target `.env` file is determined during runtime is outside of the root of your project, it will be ignored for security reasons.
+The root is determined using the [app-root-path](https://www.npmjs.com/package/app-root-path) library.

 ## Config API
 API reference for the `Config` which is used to retrieve values from the configuration files and convert them to the target type.